material-motion/material-motion/specifications/expressions.md

 Discussion

-Is more likely that we'll allow clients to stylize Plans than we will allow styling of motion expressions/Families.
+Is more likely that we'll allow clients to stylize plans than we will allow styling of motion expressions/Families.

 <!--